Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/02-Skillable.md

 - [X] The Skillable countdown timer visible, with start time of 1h 15 mins.
 - [X] The instruction guide open, with this section in focus.

-??? info "Browser Tab 1️ - Skillable VM"
+??? example "Step 1.1 Launch Skillable VM"

     The lab instructor should have shared a Skillable Lab link (URL or QR Code).